dilaracakmakk/dilaracakmakk/README.md

-I'm a **Software Engineer** with a strong interest in **desktop development**, **AI-powered solutions**, and building **digital tools for the industries**.
-I enjoy combining functional design with code to deliver meaningful user experiences.
+I am continuously developing myself in various fields of technology, including artificial intelligence, web design, and embedded systems.
+My current focus is on AI-powered projects related to image recognition and classification.
+At the same time, I’m enhancing my skills in front-end development by building user interface and user experience-driven applications.

+Lately, I’ve been exploring microcontrollers, which has helped me gain hands-on experience in hardware-software integration.
+I enjoy discovering new technologies, and I am passionate about continuous learning and problem solving.
+With a strong sense of collaboration and effective communication, I approach every project as an opportunity for both personal and professional growth.

 ---

 ### 🚀 Tech Stack

-- 🐍 Python (PyQt5, Tkinter)
+- Python
-- 🧠 Computer Vision (OpenCV)
+- Computer Vision
-- 📊 Data Manipulation (Pandas, NumPy)
+- Data Manipulation
-- 🖥 Desktop Apps (PyQt, SQLite)
+- Desktop Apps
-- 🧵 Tools & automation
+- Tools & automation
+- Microcontrollers
-- 🔧 Git, VS Code, GitHub
+- Git, VS Code, GitHub

 ---